Unable to Locate Complete Label

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical wet dog food.

-When you consider the protein-boosting effect of the pea protein, peas, flaxseed and alfalfa meal, this looks like the profile of a wet product containing at least a notable amount of meat.
+However, when you consider the protein-boosting effect of the pea protein, dried peas, flaxseed and alfalfa meal, this looks like the profile of a wet product containing at least a moderate amount of meat.

-Castor and Pollux Pristine Grain Free is a canned dog food using a notable amount of named meats as its dominant source of animal protein, thus receiving 4 stars.
+Castor and Pollux Pristine is a grain free canned dog food using a moderate amount of named meats as its dominant source of animal protein, thus receiving 4 stars.

 Has Castor and Pollux Pristine Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to Castor and Pollux.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Castor and Pollux.